macedo6000/Election_Analysis/README.md

 ![](./Resources/TotalResults.png)

 ## Election-Audit Summary
 The Election Audit Analysis has provided the Colorado Election Commission with a thorough analysis of the election data provided.
-Two examples of how this scripted can be modified to be used for other elections would be for the use of another dataset (CSV or other tabular file) and a change in election region, such as city or state.
+Two examples of how this script can be modified to be used for other elections would be for the use of another dataset (CSV or other tabular file) and a change in election region, such as city or state.

 The customized script can be used with any tabular dataset.
 The auditor would have to make a change in the data source, ("Resources", "election_results.csv"), and upload the desired text file to the code script, as seen below.